AlejandroSVC/Portfolio/README.md

 ![Banner](docs/assets/banner_thin.jpg)
 ### Work experience

+• Expert adviser for Universidad de Santiago de Chile, 2024 to 2025.

 • Director at the Center for Studies “Estudios para el Desarrollo”, 2017 to 2023.

 • Director of Studies, at “Market Insight, Opinion and Market Studies”, 2017.